goforj/godump/README.md

 | **HTML / Web UI debugging support**                                    |      ✅      |        ❌         |       ❌       |
 | **Output style**                                                       | Human-first | Reflection-first |  Color-first  |

-If you find that anything in this table is inaccurate, please bring it to my attention by opening an issue so we can make sure the comparison is correct.
+If you'd like to suggest improvements or additional comparisons, feel free to open an issue or PR.

 ## 📦 Installation